confluentinc/confluent-cloud-secrets-engine/readme.md

-# Hashicorp Vault Confluent Cloud Plugin
+# Confluent Cloud Secrets Engine

 The Confluent Cloud plugin for Hashicorp Vault allows applications to automatically generate and store Confluent Cloud keys and secrets as secrets inside Vault.